Olive oil: Other

 Olive oil is also a natural and safe lubricant, and can be used to lubricate kitchen machinery (grinders, blenders, cookware, etc.).
 It can also be used for illumination (oil lamps) or as the base for soaps and detergents.
 Some cosmetics also use olive oil as their base, and it can be used as a substitute for machine oil.
 Olive oil has also been used as both solvent and ligand in the synthesis of cadmium selenide quantum dots.

 The Ranieri Filo della Torre is an international literary prize for writings about extra virgin olive oil.
-It yearly honors poetry, fiction and non-fiction about extra virgin olive oil.
+It yearly honors poetry, fiction, and non-fiction about extra virgin olive oil.

 Extraction

 Olive oil is produced by grinding olives and extracting the oil by mechanical or chemical means.
-Green olives usually produce more bitter oil, and overripe olives can produce oil with fermentation defects, so for good extra virgin olive oil care is taken to make sure the olives are perfectly ripened.
+Green olives usually produce more bitter oil, and overripe olives can produce oil with fermentation defects, so for good olive oil, care is taken to ensure the olives are perfectly ripe.
 The process is generally as follows: